 Part VII — General provisions

-[112, 112A, 113.
-Repealed by No. 31 of 1997 s.
-55.]

 113A.
 Property in things placed on the land

-Where in exercise of a power conferred by this Act the Minister or the Public Transport Authority (the “relevant person”) causes anything to be placed in, on, over, or under, land, it is deemed to be the property of the relevant person unless the relevant person certifies otherwise.
+Where in exercise of a power conferred by this Act the Minister or the Public Transport Authority (the relevant person) causes anything to be placed in, on, over, or under, land, it is deemed to be the property of the relevant person unless the relevant person certifies otherwise.

 [Section 113A inserted by No. 19 of 1972 s.
 13; amended by No. 31 of 2003 s.
 163.]